maedeh-jeddi/RainBot/README.md

 it one at a time using its front camera, carries each across the room, places it on the matching-coloured column, verifies the placement actually landed, and parks.
-The same mobility that lets it reach the table also lets it carry each cube anywhere else in the mapped space — this mission is one example of the class of mobile pick-and-place tasks the platform is built for.
+The same mobility that lets it reach the table also lets it carry each cube anywhere else in the mapped space; this mission is one example of the class of mobile pick-and-place tasks the platform is built for.

 Everything RainBot needs is in this repository.
 There are no external